Shahril Ishak: Singapore selection

 Shahril was selected as part of the Singapore Selection squad for The Sultan of Selangor's Cup to be held on 6 May 2017.

 Personal life

-Away from the pitch, Shahril is also the founder of inlovebytns, a clothing brand jointly managed with his wife, Nur Hidayah, that was started in late 2014.
+Shahril is the founder of inlovebytns, a clothing brand jointly managed with his wife, Nur Hidayah, that was started in late 2014.
 The business began in 2013 as a streetwear label called The Number Seventeen – a reference to Shahril's jersey number and TNS for short.
 All TNS apparel are designed by Shahril.